 - Determine patient competency and consent.

 - Obtain medical history:

-- o Suicidal or violent history
+- Suicidal or violent history

-- o Previous psychiatric hospitalization, when and where
+- Previous psychiatric hospitalization, when and where

-- o Location where patient receives mental health care
+- Location where patient receives mental health care

 - Medications

-- o Recreational drugs/alcohol: amount, names
+- Recreational drugs/alcohol: amount, names

 - Do not judge, just treat.

 - Transport all patients who are not making rational decisions and who are a threat to themselves or others for medical evaluation.
 Threat of suicide, overdose of medication, drugs or alcohol or threats to the health and well-being of others are considered not rational.

 - Consider a patient to be incapable to make medical decisions if they are:

-- o Suicidal
+- Suicidal

-- Confused - o Severely developmentally or mentally disabled - Intoxicated - o Injured/ill with an altered mental status - o Physically/verbally hostile - o Unconscious - Consider and treat possible medical causes for patient's condition: - o Hypoxia - Hypoglycemia - o Drug intoxication, side effects, drug withdrawal - Seizures and postictal states - o Intracranial hemorrhage - Consider staging until police have made the scene safe. - Search patient for weapons. - Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items. - Recheck often a restrained patient's ability to breathe and distal circulation. - Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress. - Explain the need for restraint to the patient.
-Severe agitation is a medical emergency, and should be treated aggressively with medication. - Document thoroughly the restraints used, on which limbs, and the justification for restraints. - A Ketamine 250 mg IM (anterolateral thigh, wait 2 minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh). - A Or Ketamine 100 mg slow IV. - A After 10 minutes and an additional drug bag is available, may repeat Ketamine 250 mg IM (anterolateral thigh, wait two minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh). - A Or repeat Ketamine 100 mg IV after 5 minutes.
+- Confused

+- Severely developmentally or mentally disabled

+- Intoxicated

+- Injured/ill with an altered mental status

+- Physically/verbally hostile

+- Unconscious

+- Consider and treat possible medical causes for patient's condition:

+- Hypoxia

+- Hypoglycemia

+- Drug intoxication, side effects, drug withdrawal

+- Seizures and postictal states

+- Intracranial hemorrhage

+- Consider staging until police have made the scene safe.

+- Search patient for weapons.

+- Do not transport a restrained patient in the prone position with hands and feet behind their back or sandwiched between backboards or other items.

+- Recheck often a restrained patient's ability to breathe and distal circulation.

+- Have the ability at hand to remove restraints if the patient vomits or develops respiratory distress.

+- Explain the need for restraint to the patient.
+Severe agitation is a medical emergency, and should be treated aggressively with medication.

+- Document thoroughly the restraints used, on which limbs, and the justification for restraints.

+- Combative patients, including those with excited delirium:

+- A Ketamine 250 mg IM (anterolateral thigh, wait 2 minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh).

+A Or Ketamine 100 mg slow IV.

+A After 10 minutes and an additional drug bag is available, may repeat Ketamine 250 mg IM (anterolateral thigh, wait two minutes, if desired effect is not achieved, repeat 250 mg in opposite thigh).

+A Or repeat Ketamine 100 mg IV after 5 minutes.